-January is Mental Health Awareness Month and as someone who lives with anxiety I know just how debilitating it can be.
-I also know just how powerful and freeing it is to finally feel in control of my mental health and that is why I want to share more about this issue - and how bone broth may help!
+May is Mental Health Awareness Month, and as someone who lives with anxiety, I know just how debilitating it can be.
+I also know just how powerful and freeing it is to finally feel in control of my mental health, and that's why I want to share more about this issue - and how bone broth may help!

 Let's start by defining some terms.